Posts

 Image

 A matatu ride.
 A letter from my daughter.
 A realization about unspoken storms.
 This is how Hope Club was born—in the quiet spaces where pre-teen girls hide their hearts.
-But for real—what happened to Kenyan matatu users never opening windows?
+But for real, what happened to Kenyan matatu users never opening windows?
 My goodness.
 I found myself in a 14-seater with 18 of us packed in.
 Wah, I don’t know what we’re incubating to hatch into😏?
 The heat, the discomfort, the sneers when someone dared pick a call... it was comedy and chaos in motion.
 Anyway, a couple of days earlier, I had received a letter.
-Not just any letter—but one from my 10-year-old daughter.
+Not just any letter, but one from my 10-year-old daughter.
 It was a full complexity of emotion that even adults struggle to unpack.
 Fear.
 Insecurity.
 Protectiveness.
 Love.
 It was triggered by what I considered a harmless shift in our normal routine.
 Nothing dramatic.
 But to her, it meant everything.
 She didn’t like it.
 She even wrote that she felt unloved.
 That word gripped me like a hand to the throat.
 I couldn’t wait to get home, to hug her and talk.
-To as...
+To ...

 For My Future I Toil